Colette Deréal

 Colette Deréal ([kɔlɛt dəʁeal]; born Colette Denise de Glarélial; 22 September 1927 – 12 April 1988) was a French actress and singer.
+She is best known for representing Monaco in the Eurovision Song Contest 1961.

 Eurovision Song Contest 1961

 Deréal was born in Saint-Cyr-l'École, Seine-et-Oise (now Yvelines), France.
 In 1961, Deréal represented Monaco in the Eurovision Song Contest 1961, with the song "Allons, allons les enfants" (Let's go, let's go children).
 Deréal finished joint tenth place with the Finnish entry "Valoa ikkunassa" (The lights in the window) sung by Laila Kinnunen and the Dutch entry "Wat een dag" (What a day) sung by Greetje Kauffeld, receiving six points.
 She died in Monaco.